 Of Iceland’s three national parks, Vatnajökull is the largest.
 In winter, it’s possible to tour its breathtaking ice caves.
 The most famous of these is cut by a sub-glacial river close to Breiðamerkurjökull, one of Vatnajökull’s outlet glaciers.
 It’s called the Crystal Cave and its intense blue color and clear, bubbled ice make this a remarkable sight.
 You’ll need crampons, a hard hat and a knowledgeable guide to see it.

-None of that equipment’s necessary if you want to see what happens to the ice of Breiðamerkurjökull when it reaches the sea.
-The glacier calves into the striking Jökulsárlón glacial lagoon and those icebergs bob gently out to see.
-From Jökulsárlón, they’re washed back onto nearby Diamond Beach by the waves where they dazzle in the sunshine until they eventually melt away.
+However, if you decide to see what happens to the ice of Breiðamerkurjökull when it reaches the sea, none of that equipment is necessary.
+The glacier calves into the striking Jökulsárlón glacial lagoon and those icebergs bob gently out to sea.
+From Jökulsárlón, they’re washed back onto the nearby Diamond Beach by the waves, where they dazzle in the sunshine until they eventually melt away.

 Whale watching is one of the most consistently popular Iceland nature tours.
 More than 30 species of marine mammals have been spotted off the country’s coastline, including minke and humpback whales, harbor porpoises and white-beaked dolphins.
 Whale watching boat tours operate from many parts of Iceland, including Reykjavík’s harbor.

 However, if you want to maximize your chances of spotting whales, drive north to Húsavík, the whale-watching capital of Iceland.
-Near this small town, which is also featured in Will Ferrell’s Eurovision movie, your chances of a sighting can be as high as 98%.
+Near this small town, which is also featured in Will Ferrell’s Eurovision movie, chances of a sighting are as high as 98%.
 So, make Húsavík another stop on your Ring Road trip; it’s an hour away from Iceland’s second-largest town, Akureyri.

 As you drive along the Ring Road, be sure to swing onto Route 36.
 This will take you to Silfra, a tectonic plate fissure with some of the clearest water in the world.
 There, glacial meltwater trickles into gaps between the two tectonic plates.
 As it squeezes through the lava, it’s naturally filtered by the rock.